All posts

 SmolLM2 (1.7B)

-Compact powerhouse, matches 70B models from 2 years ago
+Compact powerhouse, matches 70B models from two years ago.

 Practical Implementation: Multi-Agent SLM System